Skip to content Skip to main content

 B&B / Guesthouse

-Your four nights in Laragh are spent in a genuine Wicklow village B&B — family-run, en-suite, the kind of place where the owner tells you over breakfast which pub has a fire lit that evening and which of the short loops is worth walking before dinner.
-Laragh sits at the mouth of the Glendalough valley: five minutes on foot to the monastic site, a minute or two to the village pubs (Lynham's and the Wicklow Heather are both excellent), and within arm's reach of everything we walk to during the week.
+Three nights in Laragh — a genuine Wicklow village B&B, family-run, en-suite, the kind of place where the owner tells you over breakfast which pub has a fire lit that evening and which of the short loops is worth walking before dinner.
+Laragh sits at the mouth of the Glendalough valley: five minutes on foot to the monastic site, a minute or two to the village pubs (Lynham's and the Wicklow Heather are both excellent), and within arm's reach of everything we walk to mid-week.

-On the last night you stay in Enniskerry — a smaller, prettier village twenty minutes from Dublin, at the end of the long descent from Djouce.
-It's a gentle place to spend your final evening and simplifies the onward journey to the airport or city the next morning.
+One night in Enniskerry — a smaller, prettier village twenty minutes from Dublin, at the end of the long descent from Djouce.
+A gentle place to spend your final evening, with good coffee and Powerscourt Estate a short walk away if you fancy it before the transfer home.

 All rooms are twin or double, en-suite, with a full Irish breakfast included every morning.
 If you'd like us to upgrade any night (a manor house option in Laragh, or a hotel in Enniskerry), just ask.